bestia-dev-archived/cargo_crev_reviews_workspace/cargo_crev_reviews/README.md

 - [crev.dev](https://web.crev.dev/rust-reviews/crates/) for other people reviews
 - crates.io for basic information
 - lib.rs for extended information
-- a list of all versions of that crate
+- a list of all versions of that crate with your reviews added
-- a browser tab to write the review

 Be warned that modern browsers block pop-ups and you have to allow that explicitly for this site `127.0.0.1`.